isw-kudos/huddo-docs/docs/ccm-migrator/update.md

 ## Updating the Application

-This part of the document only applies if you have been provided with a new version of the application for the purpose of fixing bugs or adding features.
+This part of the documentation only applies if you have been provided with a new version of the application for the purpose of fixing bugs or adding features.

 Log into the ISC for your HCL Connections environment.